-From the time I started delving into the minutiae of the life and teachings of Guru Nanak the information I gleaned was strewn and many a times not validated….but as I probed deeper the story that had been put together through the centuries was of a life so extraordinary and beautiful that it needs to told over and over again in words and format that is contemporary to each generation.
+From the time I started delving into the minutiae of the life and teachings of Guru Nanak the information I gleaned was strewn and many a time not validated….but as I probed deeper the story that had been put together through the centuries was of a life so extraordinary and beautiful that it needs to be told over and over again in words and format that is contemporary to each generation.

-The divine flow of the life of Nanak has brought to fore many a person….The persona of Rai Bular Bhatti has been very stable and fascinating, rather it had been so out of the ordinary in times far from ordinary….that there was a silent coercion in me to try and fill the blanks left in history…with the help of a little logical imagination.
+The divine flow of the life of Nanak has brought to fore many a person….The persona of Rai Bular Bhatti has been very stable and fascinating, rather it had been so out of the ordinary in times far from ordinary….that there was silent coercion in me to try and fill the blanks left in history…with the help of a little logical imagination.